Gilbert (wrestler): Fighting Spirit Wrestling (2011–2012)

-World Wrestling League (2014–present)
+World Wrestling League (2014–2015)

 On December 13, 2014, Gilbert left WWC and made his debut in the World Wrestling League, where he served as a surprise challenger to WWL World Heavyweight Champion Shane Sewell.
 After winning the title with underhanded tactics, the decision was reversed and the match concluded in a disqualification.
 Originally brought in by Savio Vega, he turned on the former and joined the heel faction known as The Gentlemen's Club.
 Gilbert was then relegated in the rankings and lost a bid to become the first contender to Germán Figueroa.
 Afterwards, he participated in an arm wrestling contest against the debuting Chris Angel, assaulting him along several of his allies.
 Shortly afterwards, Gilbert announced his intention of pursuing the new World Champion, Alberto "El Patrón" del Rio.
 After weeks of backstage confrontation, he defeated Angel in a street fight at Sin Piedad.
 Later that evening, Gilbert joined the rest of The Gentlemen's Club and turned on Negrín, with the group adopting José Chaparro as its new leader.

 After a title match between Banderas and Del Rio was announced for Wrestlefest, Gilbert made an announcement where he noted that the envelope granting him a match against the champion at any time was still in his possession.
 In the weeks leading to the event and after a backstage segment placed him at odds with Banderas, he was officially announced as the special referee for the encounter.
 While officiating at Wretlefest, Gilbert tried to cash in his opportunity after suddenly using knuckle brasses to steal the pin, but Del Rio interrupted this attempt, which led to the title being held up.
 Later in the same event, he lost a dog collar match to Chris Angel after Banderas distracted him.